audiracmichelle/risk_parity_implied_returns/README.md

 Then go to `localhost:8787` in the browser.

-Within rstudio use rstudio/book when asked for user/password and open /home/rstudio/book/book.Rproj
+Within Rstudio use rstudio/book when asked for user/password and open /home/rstudio/book/book.Rproj

-The output will be found in book/_book/book.pdf
+The output will be found in book/_book/book.pdf after building the book.
+The book can be built by clicking the `build book` button in RStudio's `build` tab.